vgupta10/Clinton_Emails/README.md

 # Clinton_Emails

-The following project reads in a csv containing the raw text from Clinton emails and extracts the cities, countries, and the associated year that the locatino was mentioned.
+The following project reads in a csv containing the raw text from Clinton emails and extracts the cities, countries, and the associated year that the location was mentioned.

 The following files are included in thie project: